animegolem/RMPC-Auto-Theme/README.md

 **Currently this addon is in BETA.**

 - The core theme switcher works but some combinations still present illegal/unreadable contrast.
 - Currently non-default themes are not supported as the swticher _overwrites_ the entire theme on album change.
-Customer configuration is planned.
+Custom configuration is planned.
 ## Features

 - Extracts dominant colors from album art using K-means clustering